 What is fear-based marketing?

-Fear-based marketing hones in on an apparent âthreatâ, as perceived by a target audience, and uses the fear that the threat causes to drive a response.
+Fear-based marketing is a strategy that hones in on an apparent âthreatâ, as perceived by a target audience, and uses the fear that the threat causes to drive a response.
 That response can be buying a product or service, subscribing to a service, enquiring about a service or product, and more, depending on whatâs being sold.

-There are three broad categories of fear that this kind of marketing focuses on:
+There are three broad categories of fear marketing:

 - Creating a sense of exclusivity